Jannabie/PAK-tools-WA2/README.md

-# KCAP Repacker for White Album 2
+# KCAP Unpack/Repacker for White Album 2

 A tool to repack extracted KCAP (`.pak`) archives for White Album 2 modding.
 Designed to work alongside **exkizpak**.